Interactive Demo

 Usage

-The following guidance describes how and when to appropriately use an inline message component.
+Here’s how and when to use the inline message:

-Use an inline message for critical system-level messages such as errors e.g. loss of functionality.
-Something that partially or fully interrupts a user experience is more appropriate e.g. a Banner or Modal.
+Avoid using inline messages for critical system-level messages such as errors (e.g. loss of functionality).
+For critical messages, a component that partially or fully interrupts the user experience is more appropriate (e.g. banner or modal).

-Carefully consider if you need to use more than one inline message per screen, as this could increase a users cognitive load and become less effective in drawing attention to content.
+Think carefully before including more than one inline message per screen, as they can increase a user’s cognitive load and become less effective in drawing attention to content.

 API

-An Inline Message has a range of props that can be used to define an appropriate experience for different use cases and a range of predefined elements and attributes that can be overridden to define its appearance.
+The inline message has a range of props and overrides to define the experience in different use cases, and a range of predefined elements and attributes that you can override to define its appearance.